-4 AI Trends that will Transform the Telecom Industry in 2019
+4 Areas where AI Is Transforming the Telecom Industry in 2019

 “Alexa, launch Netflix!”